python/devguide/contrib/core-team/team-log.rst

    |purpose|

-[This is the existing core team :ref:`team-log` page from the devguide.
-We'll adjust "core developer" to "core team" where appropriate.]
+[This is the existing core team :ref:`team-log` page from the devguide.]

 .. include:: ../../core-team/team-log.rst